 We loved the Mickey Ice Cream, popcorn and Mickey Pretzels.
 I didn’t get a chance to get a Dole Whip but it’s on my list for next time.
 We love snacks and quickly used up all of our snack credits.

 Le Cellier in Epcot was delicious.
 My husband and I both had the Filet with mushroom risotto.
-Their bread was also very good.
+Their bread is also very good.
 Alcohol and other appetizers are extra on the meal plan.
 While this is a nicer restaurant most people dress in park attire since it’s in Epcot.
 We took a break at the hotel and freshened up before we headed back to Epcot for dinner.

 Spirit of Aloha Dinner Show was fun and the food was really good.
 It’s served at your table, all you care to enjoy.
 Beer and wine are included and you can purchase other drinks.
 I suggest the Mai Tai!